billgraziano/xelogstash/README.md

 <a name="whats-new"></a>What's New
 ------------------------------------------

+### Release vNext (1.7.9)
+This doesn't really exist yet unless you compile it.
+* Update to GO 1.19
+* Update all dependencies
+* The username and password fields for Defaults, Sources, and the Elastic Sink  can be set to an environment variable.
+That looks like this: `password="$(env:VARIABLE_NAME)"`.

 ### Release 1.7.8

 * Improve `errorlog_written` event parsing to populate any `error_number`, `severity`, or `state` that it can parse out